Nidhimidha/Service-Management/README.md

 ## Major Items Pending
-- Return current page number and total number of services in the GET SERVICES response
+- Return current page number and total number of records in the GET SERVICES response
 - Add unit tests for all controllers, repository and services
 - Consider using cursor based pagination instead of offset based pagination